turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/workspace-manager/index.md

 ![CloudFormation Stack Creation Complete](/images/docs/guardrails/guides/hosting-guardrails/installation/workspace-manager/cloudformation-creation-complete.png)

-## Step 7: Provision Admin Account and Access the Workspace
+## Step 7: Access Workspace Initial Credentials

 Once the Workspace Manager CloudFormation stack is created, the Workspace Manager generates the initial Turbot Admin account and password, along with a key pair.
 Go to the stack outputs to find: